caltechlibrary/dataset/README.md

 are stored using the venerable "tar" archive format.

-The choice of plain UTF-8 and tar balls is intended to help future proof reading dataset collections well into the future.
+The choice of plain UTF-8 and tar balls is intended to help future proof reading dataset collections.
 Care has been taken to keep _dataset_ simple enough and light weight enough that it will run on a machine as small as a Raspberry Pi while being equally comfortable on a more resource rich server or desktop environment.
+It should be easy to do alternative implementations in any language that has good string, JSON support and memory management.

 ## Workflows

 A typical library processing pattern is to write a "harvester" which then stores it results in a _dataset_ collection.
-The harvesters we use are written either as simple shell scripts, Python programs or Go programs.
-Once you have your JSON objects in a dataset collection it is easy to iterate over them and augment them further from the shell, Python or other Go based programs.
+Write something that transforms or aggregates harvested options and then write a final rendering program to prepare the data for the web.
+The the hearvesters are typically written in Python or as a simple Bash script storing the results in dataset.
+Depending on the performance needs our transform and aggregates stage are written either in Python or Go and our final rendering stages are typically written in Python or as simple Bash scripts.

 ## Features